KorirIsmail/hello-world/README.md

 Hi Humans:

 KorirIsmail here,I like Computer sience.
-I want to be a billionair five years from now.
+I want to be a billionair in five years from now.